 Preservation of pollinator species for sustainable use of environment by joint cross-border collaboration of local citizens

+A project that encourage the sustainable utilization of joint natural resources and biodiversity by effective cross-border collaboration.
 The project has set a goal to establish 300 professionally installed bee hotels, actively engaging over 900 citizen scientists and 1200 community members in conservation activities.

 Awareness